Best TV deals of Black Friday 2023 that are already live

 What's not to love about the Sony 65-inch Bravia XR A90J 4K OLED smart TV?
 You get a brilliantly vivid OLED display with a 120Hz refresh rate and smart functionality powered by GoogleTV.
 And at $800 off, the price isn't to shabby either.
 This is a current model, high-end, brand name, OLED TV that's on sale for $1,398.

-The TV uses Sony's proprietary cognitive processor XR which understands how humans see and hear, so it's able to adapt picture and sound according, using pure blacks, bright whites, natural looking colors and impressive contrast.
+The TV uses Sony's proprietary cognitive processor XR, which understands how humans see and hear, so delivers pure blacks, bright whites, natural looking colors and impressive contrast.
 This TV also uses "Intelligent motion processing" to generate fast-moving, blur-free sports and action-packed movies.
 And speaking of action, it performs partcularly well when you connect this TV with a Sony PlayStation 5 gaming console.

 When you're not watching native 4K content, Sony's powerful XR 4K upscaling brings lower resolution content up to as close to 4K resolution as possible.
 In the process, it brings back lost texture and detail.
 This is a powerful and feature-packed TV being offered for a limited time at Walmart for a very competitive price.